Carr Fire tornado: Tornado summary

 A fire engine dashcam video of the tornado, exhibiting strong rotation.

 Between 8:24 and 8:36 CST, a tornado vortex signature was monitored on radar.
 The fire whirl developed within the Carr Fire in Redding, California.
 The fire tornado was first seen developing north of Land Park, and began to fill the sky with embers as it rapidly intensified.
 Several firefighters who were caught in the tornado ran and took refuge on Sutro Mine Road as the tornado passed over.
 Shortly after touching down, the tornado impacted a group of bulldozers that were sitting on Buenaventura Boulevard; every dozer and another car were burnt out and were rendered destroyed as a result.
 A driver of a California Department of Forestry and Fire Protection (CALFIRE) truck would say that as the tornado moved past his location, every windshield in the vehicle shattered and the truck was battered with large rocks and other debris carried by the fire tornado.
 A person who was attempting to enter another pickup truck nearby sustained severe burns as a result of the heat.

 Remaining on the ground from 7:30–8:00 p.m., the fire whirl reached an estimated height of 18,000 ft (5,500 m) and caused extensive tornado-like damage while spreading the fire.
 The winds toppled transmission towers, shredded foliage, and debarked and uprooted trees.
 The smoke plume from the whirl dominated the site of the wildfire.
 Substantial damage occurred in areas untouched by fire, including signs of ground scouring.
 Three people were reportedly killed inside their Redding home after the structure's walls were blown out and the roof collapsed on the occupants.
+The winds needed to do the damage to the house was estimated to be in excess of 143 mph.
 Several other homes suffered significant roof damage.
 The heat of winds and debris within the fire tornado was estimated to be up to 2700 F. It was reported that several firefighters were caught off guard as the tornado rapidly widened to 300 yd.